greenfox-velox/velox-syllabus/week-16/final-exam-requirements.md

 The student, on their own, is able to:
 - Follow indentation and coding styleguides in their code
 - Use and set up linters
-- Create variables, functions, objects in JavaScript / Ruby based on a given specification
+- Create variables, functions, objects in JavaScript / Java based on a given specification
 - Use conditions and loops:
   - Filtering
   - Finding elements or index